the-events-calendar/tribe-common/readme.txt

 == Changelog ==

-* Fix - Ensure SVG elements have unique IDs to improve accessibility.
+* Fix - Ensure all SVG elements have unique IDs to improve accessibility.
 [TEC-4064]

 = [4.14.5] 2021-09-14 =